secVendors/insecure-ai-agents/README.md

   - Single Agent Examples
     - Helps you decide to move to SF or NYC, uses MCP servers and APIs to do research
     - GCN Bike Maintenance Agent, has 3 MCP servers and scrapes Global Cycling Network (GCN) YouTube videos and explains them to the user
+    - COT RAG Agent, reads in files and answers questions using them.
+One file has an indirect prompt injection.
 - LangGraph
   - Multi Agent Examples
     - Helps match ALS patients in a local db with clinical trials found on the web